fishjd/HappyNewMoonWithReport/readme.md

 # Happy New Moon with Report

-**Happy New Moon with Report** is an open-source implementation of [WebAssembly](https://webassembly.org/) written entirely in Java.
-It is typically used to run or test Web Assembly Modules (*.wasm) in Java.
+**Happy New Moon with Report** is an open-source implementation of [WebAssembly](https://webassembly.org/) written entirely in Java for the JVM environment.
+The goal is to run wasm code on the command line or embedded in a larger application.

-Happy New Moon with Report doesn't concern itself with the production of the WASM binary files; these files are produced with another tools such as [Emscripten](https://emscripten.org/), [wabt](https://github.com/WebAssembly/wabt) or [binaryen](https://github.com/WebAssembly/binaryen) or any of the number of  languages that can output to WebAssembly such as as [Rust](https://www.rust-lang.org/).
+Happy New Moon with Report doesn't concern itself with the production of the WASM binary files; these files are produced with another tools such as [Emscripten](https://emscripten.org/), [wabt](https://github.com/WebAssembly/wabt) or [binaryen](https://github.com/WebAssembly/binaryen) or any of the number of  languages that can output to WebAssembly such as [Rust](https://www.rust-lang.org/).

+Happy New Moon With Report fills the same goals as [WasmTime](https://docs.wasmtime.dev/) for the JVM environment.

 Think of Happy New Moon With Report as the [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) of Web Assembly.
 Rhino runs JavaScript in Java; Happy New Moon with Report runs WebAssembly in Java.